mtorrey-NYCDOHMH/py-geosupport-html/README.md

     * See: https://python-geosupport.readthedocs.io/en/latest/installation.html#linux

 ## TODO
-* Add selectable zip code column.
 * Excel instead of csv
 * Add other Geosupport field options
-* Add support for split addresses? (geosupport can handle it)

 ## License and credits
 * test-materials/ contains some stuff for testing.